An Introduction to Incremental Database Updates

 Updating Database Records

 This article discusses the different workbench GUI interfaces for database writers when undertaking incremental updates.
-For a full discussion and examples on database incremental updates with FME see the Tutorial: Updating Databases.
+For a full discussion and examples on database incremental updates with FME, see the Tutorial: Updating Databases.

 The majority of database formats supported by FME allow existing records to be updated.
 There are two broad approaches depending on whether the database writer Feature Type has been 'harmonized' or not.

-By harmonizing the format interfaces, there is a greater consistency between formats, and settings that become familiar to a user for one format, are matched by every other format.
+By harmonizing the format interfaces, there is a greater consistency between formats, and settings that become familiar to a user for one format are matched by every other format.

 Harmonized Formats

-For harmonized database writer feature types, FME provides a common GUI interface for controlling database updates and - in order to provide a consistent experience - this interface is standardized to be the same regardless of database format.
+For harmonized database writer feature types, FME provides a common GUI interface for controlling database updates, and, in order to provide a consistent experience, this interface is standardized to be the same regardless of database format.
 One of the features of harmonized databases is a common table panel on the writer feature type that includes fme_db_operation in the Feature Operation menu:

 1588694166534.png